 Global climate change continues to receive significant attention from the public and the scientific community concerning the impacts from human activity, particularly the impact of greenhouse gas emissions, such as those from carbon dioxide and methane.
-The current federal administration's focus on environmental issues has added pressure to take action domestically where there was already a heavier focus internationally.
-International, national, and local regulations are likely to increase in the coming years.
 Added requirements to reduce greenhouse gas emissions may increase our production costs.
 In addition, legislation promoting alternatives to combustion engine vehicles could reduce the demand for our products.